adventures with baby

 Advertisement

-3. Music.
+Music.
 Your kids are never too young to get exposed to some great music.
 Luckily, Portland has a “kindie” music scene to beat all kindie music scenes.
-Many performers have weekly or biweekly shows, so you can catch a regular performance by musicians like Red Yarn, Mo Phillips, Mr. Ben, Tallulah’s Daddy, Olive & Dingo, and many others at kid-friendly locations around town any day of the week.
+Many performers have weekly or biweekly shows, so you can catch a regular performance by musicians like Red Yarn, Mo Philips, Kelli Welli, Mr. Ben, Olive & Dingo and many other great performers at kid-friendly locations around town any day of the week.
 Most of the shows have a suggested donation of around $5.
 Check our events calendar for the weekly lineup.
 Another great option is to sign up for a weekly music class with your baby.
 Music Together has a wonderful program.

-8. Get yourself moving.
+Exercise.
 Giving yourself a chance to workout can feel so good after months of having all your organs squished into a six-inch radius!
-There are several mama boot camp options here – Baby Boot Camp and FIT4MOM are both great options to get your workout in while still being close to your little one.
-If you’re looking for something a little mellower, The Bhaktishop has weekly mama-baby yoga classes.
-(Check out other kid- and mama-friendly yoga classes here.)
+FIT4MOM is a great options to get your workout in while still being close to your little one.
+If you’re looking for something a little mellower, check out a parent-and-baby yoga class.

-10. Support groups.
+Support groups.
 Sometimes you need a little extra help.
 There are tons of places to get help with newborn-related issues – from breastfeeding to postpartum depression.
-See our Parenting Help Resources for more information.

 Ali Wilkinson